TimSevereijns/JSON-Utilities/README.md

 const auto json = json_utils::serialize_to_json(container);
 ```

-The snippet above would result in the following:
+The snippet above would result in the following JSON serialization:

 ```JSON
 {"key_three":3,"key_two":2,"key_one":1}
 ```

-Thanks to some template voodoo, you can even serialize messier types:
+Thanks to some template voodoo, you can even serialize messier, nested types:

 ```C++
 const std::map<std::string, std::map<std::string, double>> container = {